 Bullet seating is the art and science of pressing a bullet into a case to the proper depth.
 The seating depth controls the interior volume of the cartridge case, playing a large role in determining the optimum chamber pressure of the fired cartridge.
 Prepping cases to obtain the proper bullet tension (that is, the “grip” on the bullet) is also critical to proper seating.

 This is the last and one of the most important steps in reloading, which you will want to master in order to get your projectiles spinning consistently toward the target.

-As you become more proficient in reloading, you will fine-tune your own process based on your tools/equipment, the type of shooting you do, the guns you reload and the goals you have for your handloaded ammunition.
-We suggest that you continue to read, learn and understand various methods so that you can find the system that works best for your needs.
+As you become more proficient in reloading, you will refine your own processes based on your tools/equipment, the type of shooting you do, the guns you reload and the goals you have for your handloaded ammunition.
+We suggest that you continue to read, learn, and understand various methods so that you can find the system that works best for your needs.

 - Determine the Seating Depth and Cartridge Length – Most bullets are seated to a depth so the cartridge will fit into a box magazine.
 When performing long range competition you may wish to seat bullets out to a longer depth relative to the lands of your rifling.

 - Select the Seater Die – Choose the correct die that will help you achieve the best results.
 Forster Products produces two types of seater dies:

 - Bench Rest® Seater Die – Holds the bullet, case, and seating stem in perfect alignment when the bullet is seated.